mosh/SendMeAGrib/README.md

 SendMeAGrib
 ===========

-Composes and sends emails to request grib files from Global Marine Networks
+Application for OSX to compose and send emails to request grib files from Global Marine Networks.

+Developed in Oxygene using the MailCore2 mail component https://github.com/MailCore/mailcore2